 Once you’ve created, styled, and added data to your map, Mapbox provides multiple tools for integrating your maps into a website or custom application.

-Mapbox provides both an iOS SDK and an Android SDK for publishing your maps in native applications.
-The iOS and Android SDKs are designed to be drop-in replacements for Apple’s MapKit the Google Maps SDKs and should be immediately familiar to mobile developers who have experience with either.
+Mapbox provides a Maps SDK for iOS, Android, and React Native for publishing your maps in native applications.
+The Maps SDKs for iOS and Android are designed to be drop-in replacements for Apple’s MapKit the Google Maps SDKs and should be immediately familiar to mobile developers who have experience with either.
 In many cases, your maps can be swapped for Mapbox by changing a single line of code.

 Extend your application